 Their services include commercial pest control services, and on-site demonstrations and photography sessions.
 However, the primary focus is on planned visits - going into schools, libraries, fairs, festivals, and museums to provide educational demonstrations, and share their knowledge with the public.

 The seasonal splendour of North Kawartha is a must see no matter what your mode of transport - motorized or foot powered, two wheels or four, paddle or outboard.
 The region offers more than ample space to accommodate cyclists and canoeists, cars and ATVs.
 It also features roads that are considered among the best motorcycle touring routes in Ontario, if not the entire country.
 Motorcyclists will particularly want to check out this Fall Colours Motorcycle Tour for a hint of what to expect.
-Riders can pick up riding maps at the North Kawartha Community Centre year-round, and a wealth of information about riding in the area known as The Highlands, can be found by clicking here.
+A wealth of information about riding in the area known as The Highlands, can be found by clicking here.

 Idyllic, rural, and quintessentially Canadian, each year the 4th Line Theatre Company presents Canadian plays – written by and about Canadians; small town stories or broad national sagas that touch a nerve in all of us.